Massachusetts Life Estate Deed to Protect your Home

-A Life Estate is created to protect property from estate recovery and avoid probate, a legal document called a Life Estate Deed is created.
-The Deed establishes one ownership over the property for the remainder of his life, but also creates a future ownership interest in a beneficiary, typically a child.
-This means that the client maintains control over the property for his lifetime, but when he dies, the property automatically passes to the beneficiaries without passing through probate, and the Medicaid lien placed on the property is automatically terminated.
+To protect assets from estate recovery and avoid probate, a legal document called a Life Estate Deed may be created.
+The Deed establishes one ownership over a property for the remainder of the owner’s life, but also creates a future ownership interest in a beneficiary, typically a child.
+This means that the owner maintains control over the property for his or her lifetime, but upon death the property automatically passes to the beneficiaries without passing through probate and estate recovery.

-Avoid Probate and Estate Recovery
+Avoiding Probate and Estate Recovery

-This complete protection from estate recovery allows the client to maintain some control over his property.
-For his lifetime, he can use, occupy, and enjoy the property and remains responsible for maintenance and any expenses, including taxes and insurance (unless he enters a nursing home, at which time his beneficiaries will be responsible for the property’s maintenance).
+The complete protection from estate recovery allows the owner to maintain some control over his property.
+For his lifetime, he can use, occupy, and enjoy the property.
+The owner remains responsible for maintenance and any expenses, including taxes and insurance, unless he enters a nursing home (at which time his beneficiaries will be responsible for the property’s maintenance).

 There are often unfavorable tax consequences when the home is sold during the life tenant’s lifetime.
+Significant cpaital gains taxes may be owed by the other owners when sold during the life of the life tenant.
 Additionally, the ownership interest granted to the future beneficiaries may be at risk to the creditors of the new co-owners.
 Imagine your child filing for bankruptcy or divorce while having this interest in your home.